BibliothecaDAO/realms-lobby/README.md

 1. clone this repository
 2. install dependencies: `yarn`
 3. create environment variables in `.env` (see **Environment Variables** below)
-4. generate an ssl cert (see **local SSL cert** below)
-3. run dev server: `yarn all:dev`
+4. run dev server: `yarn all:dev`
-4. visit http://localhost:8080 in your browser
+5. visit http://localhost:8080 in your browser

 ## Environment Variables